sjlouji/WhatsappClone-Flutter/README.md

 # Flutter Whatsapp Clone.

-Flutter Instagram Clone.
+Flutter Whatsapp Clone.
-This is a simple flutter application where I have clonned Instagram UI.
+This is a simple flutter application where I have clonned Whatsapp UI.
 Created by [Joan Louji](https://joanlouji.web.app/)

 ## Installation